 The key here is the gas movement to the new space is aligned with the Second Law of Thermodynamics (entropy).
 The gas outcome (I.e., a uniform distribution in the new space) is the expected entropic outcome.

-Most people want to avoid ruin. (that is, entropy) As such, many human activities that are non-ergodic, if properly managed, can avoid ruin.
+Most people want to avoid ruin. (that is, entropy) As such, many human activities that are non-ergodic, if properly managed, may avoid ruin.

 As a suggested reading: NN Taleb, in his book Skin In The Game, does a nice job applying Ergodicity principles across a number of disciplines.

 "At some point a particularly remarkable molecule was formed by accident.
 We will call it the replicator.
 It may not necessarily have been the biggest or the most complex molecule around, but it had the extraordinary property of being able to create copies of itself.
 This may seem a very unlikely sort of accident to happen.
 So it was.
 It was exceedingly improbable.
 In the lifetime of a man, things that are that improbable can be treated for practical purposes as impossible.
 That is why you will never win a big prize on the football pools.
 But in our human estimates of what is probable and what is not, we are not used to dealing in hundreds of millions of years.
 If you filled in pools coupons every week for a hundred million years you would very likely win several jackpots."

 A natural system like earth and evolution is ergodic.
-In effect, the probabilistic evolution game can be played forever with little impact to probability.
+In effect, the probabilistic evolution game can be played forever with little impact on probability.